Part-time jobs

 Retail Jobs

-You could also find vacancies in supermarkets through each supermarket’s website: ALDI, Lidl, ASDA, Morrisons, Sainsbury's, Tesco, Waitrose, M&S Food
+You can find vacancies in supermarkets through each supermarket’s website: ALDI, Lidl, ASDA, Morrisons, Sainsbury's, Tesco, Waitrose, M&S Food.

-Tip: Check the individual retailer’s website for job vacancies—many shops do not advertise on the shopping centre’s website.
-Large chains will usually ask you to apply online, while some small independent shops may accept an in-person CV.
+Tip: Check the individual retailer’s website for job vacancies.
+Many shops don't advertise on the shopping centre’s website.
+Large chains will usually ask you to apply online.
+Some small independent shops may accept an in-person CV.

 Hospitality Jobs

-Hospitality includes places that serve food, drinks, or services to customers - restaurants, cafés, bars, hotels, and fast-food outlets.
+Hospitality includes places that serve food, drinks, or services to customers.
+This includes restaurants, cafés, bars, hotels, and fast-food outlets.

 Where to look: